chaos-polymtl/lethe/doc/source/parameters/cfd/boundary_conditions_cfd.rst

 Boundary conditions - CFD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This subsection's defines the boundary conditions associated with fluid dynamics physics.
+This subsection defines the boundary conditions associated with fluid dynamics physics.
 Lethe supports slip, no-slip, periodic, and dirichlet boundary conditions which are set from arbitrary functions.
 These functions can be used to define all sort of steady-state and transient velocity boundary conditions such as rotating walls.

 .. code-block:: text